 Using Stuffed Animals

 I think these are so cute!
-A few people mentioned that they used a hair straightener and teflon paper to iron on the vinyl.
+A few people mentioned that they used a hair straightener and Teflon paper to iron on the vinyl.

 This one ^^ was done using a wire wreath for the tape and then plastic dividers.
 I thought it was so creative!
 She said, “The top is a wreath form.
 The butterflies are page dividers.
-I put two of them together, and hot glued fishing line through their torso.
+I put two of them together, and a hot glued fishing line through their torso.
 I tied them at the top, but also hit each knot with a bit of hot glue.
 They have since faded to pastels (except the green).”